-Robots are not allowed to cause deliberate interference with or damage to other robots during normal game play.
+Robots are not allowed to cause deliberate interference with or damage to other robots during a normal game play.

-Robots are not allowed to cause damage to the field or the ball during normal game play.
+Robots are not allowed to cause damage to a field or a ball during a normal game play.

-Humans are not allowed to cause deliberate interference with robots or damage to the field or the ball.
+Humans are not allowed to cause deliberate interference with robots or damage to a field or a ball.